retune/festival-2018/_events/ALT+FCTS.md

   »Noise Artifacts« von Moritz Tontsch, Katharina Wilting und Nigell Lay What happens if you transfer objects between virtual and physical reality?
 Many objects in Venice symbolize a process of physical decay.
 A virtual image of one of these is created and transformed between the physical and virtual reality.
 Through a feedback loop an attempt to visualize digital decay is made.
 The artifacts are exhibited in a physical as well as virtual exhibition.

-  »The Great Encounter, The Ending« von Anna Louise Lorenz Imagine yourself in a dark space.
+  »The Great Encounter, The Ending« von Anna Luise Lorenz Imagine yourself in a dark space.
 Without any point of visual reference or sensory clues, how do you know if you are either floating, or forever falling?
 And now imagine: without any notion of change, how do you know the duration of the moment you are living in?
 Welcome to the Island of Eternal Life, orbiting around the vast empty ocean of planet Earth.
 With no notion of passage of time its inhabitants are adapting to their belief system of stasis: moments of no-change, stringed together to infinity.
 History is nullified by a permanent loop of amnesia.
 Its inhabitants are in a happy state of pre-birth.
 The illusion of eternity turns into reality.
 One day, the Island of Eternal Life meets the Island of Ultimate Beauty.
 This occurrence introduces ‘The Different’, and begins what some called ‘The Great Encounter’, others ‘The Ending’

 ---